Long COVID Recovery Stages

 Context

 Fatigue is my primary long COVID symptom.
-COVID infected me seven months ago.
-I don’t take any medication or supplements.
+COVID infected me a little over a year ago.
+I don’t take any medication.
 Fortunately my job offers medical leave and my spouse understands chronic illness and is able to take most of the burden.
 We have no children living at home.

 This is my experience, not what I read anywhere.